John and Maisha’s Solar Story

+John and Maisha’s solar story is just one of our favorites!
 John recently talked to us about how he and his wife Maisha decided to go solar.
 They live in Indian Land, SC.

 In the beginning